X

 .ORG

-Traditionally, the “.org” extension is associated with non-profits, charities, and educational platforms.
-It conveys a sense of trustworthiness and altruism.
+The “.org” extension has often been associated with non-profits, charities, and schools.
 When a website uses a .org extension, it often implies that it’s run by an organisation with a mission beyond profit-making.
-However, it’s important to note that “.org” is an open domain, which means it can be registered by anyone, not just non-profits.
-Therefore, while it carries a connotation of credibility and community focus, it’s not exclusively used by charitable entities.
+However, it’s important to note that “.org” is an open domain, so it can be actually be registered by anyone, not just non-profits.

 .BIZ